bashrc2/miniircd/README.md

     /identify [password]

-The first account to be registered gets oper status.
+The first account to be registered gets operator status.
 Note that this applies for all channels.

 If there is an imposter occupying your usual nickname then you can identify yourself with your full credentials, and the imposter will be removed.

     /identify [nickname] [password]

 A passwords file in the state directory contains password hashes.
-The word "oper" is appended to any accounts with oper status.
+The word "oper" is appended to any accounts with operator status.

 To subsequently change password: